 There's a calming state of purity that can be reached when in the presence of natural materials, particularly as they float in abundance around you.
+At least that's how it felt to be surrounded by the party of organic cottons, Irish linens and glistening hemp silks that delicately perimeter artist and designer Cesca Dvorak's home studio.

+It's a satisfying juxtaposition to observe, as the process to create Dvorak's curious, whimsical work often reflects something a little more aligned with the chaotic good: research deeply, experiment freely.
 We sat down with Cesca to discuss her love of folk art, how both her former life as a costume designer and the purity of children have influenced her work, and the delightful magic of a Polish Christmas.

 I’ve been feeling quite energised so far this year and moving with optimism.
 I’ve been working on a collection of woven woollen rugs that will be launched soon, which is so exciting.
 I’m also developing new versions of things I’ve made before and some completely new pieces.